The PAPSTAR "cup" principle is based on a closed-loop system - below the individual steps with regard to sustainability.

 Deposit system: In pilot projects, placing a deposit on the cups has proven to be very effective; this makes sure that the used cups are returned to the place where they were originally put into circulation (prevents littering).

 Roundtrip system: The used cups are taken back in the same way as they were delivered, i.e. in a cardboard box.
 This takes place in an environmentally-friendly round-trip system (outward and return loads, doing away with the need for additional journeys and with no unnecessary CO₂ emissions being produced).

-Recycling and PLA granulate: Once sorted into boxes, the cups are transported to a nearby recycling plant in an equally logistically efficient manner; there, final sorting (to avoid any impurities) and cleaning take place - finally, the recovered PLA granulate can be reused to produce new cups or other bio-based plastics.
+Recycling and PLA granulate: Once sorted into boxes, the cups are transported to a nearby recycling plant in an equally logistically efficient manner; there, final sorting (to avoid any impurities) and cleaning take place - finally, the recovered PLA granulate can be reused to produce other bio-based plastics.